TransBioInfoLab/MethReg/README.md

 #> Mapping regions to the closest gene
 #> Looking for TFBS
 #>
-#> Evaluating 554 JASPAR Human TF motifs
-#> This may take a while...
 #>
 #> Attaching package: 'S4Vectors'
 #> The following object is masked from 'package:base':